tundish/blathnaid/blathnaid/book/chapters.rst

     And when he wants to go, he'll go.

     He has a time of his own, a place of his own.
     You can't reason with him.
-Believe me.
-I've tried.
+You'd be silly to try.

 Karma
 -----